telefonicaid/iotagent-json/README.md

 -   MQTT v5 broker (like mosquitto v1.6.7 server running)
 -   MongoDB v3.x server running
 -   AMQP 0-9-1 server with `foo/bar` vHost created (lile RabbitMQ v3 server running)
-    -   You can set up Mosquitto to run the test as follows:
+    -   You can set up RabbitMQ to run the test as follows:
     1. Create a file with the following content.
 You can name it as `rabbit-config.json`: <br/><br/>
     ```json
     {